A Book Lover's Road Trip Guide to UK

 Photo Credit: Heidi Ruge

 Fans of Jane Austen will definitely want to stop by Winchester Cathedral, which displays a plaque dedicated to the famous author buried there.
-P & G Wells is also notable, both for being one of the oldest bookshops in Britain and having a section dedicated to Austen.
+P & G Wells is also notable for being one of the oldest bookshops in Britain and for having a section dedicated to Austen.
 Next, stroll along Jane Austen’s Winchester Trail, a self-guided walking tour of the city of places the author visited in her final years.

 Photo Credit: Jane Austen’s House